LassoSoft/LassoGuide/lasso_guide_source/getstart/overview/embedded.rst

 ------------------

-The first time a LassoApp is loaded by the instance, it will execute any files with filename beginning with "_install" and ending with ".lasso" or ".inc".
+The first time a LassoApp is loaded by the instance, it will execute any files with a file name beginning with "_install" and ending with ".lasso" or ".inc".
 For example, an install file that performs a specific task, such as creating a database required by the app, could be named "_install.create_dbs.lasso".